antonaca/implementation-planner/README.md

 ---

-**Empower your team to plan and deliver implementation projects with confidence and clarity!**
+**Empower your team to plan and implement with confidence and clarity!**